 What is a Bitcoin wallet and how does it work?

-If you want to receive, store or send Bitcoins, the first thing you need to do is get a Bitcoin wallet.
+If you want to receive, store, or send Bitcoins, the first thing you need to do is get a Bitcoin wallet.
 Technically speaking, there are no actual Bitcoins stored in a wallet, since Bitcoin is a network with lists of immutable transactions.
-Instead, a wallet stores a private key, a secure digital code known only to the owner.
-This private key is the ‘connection’ between its owner and a public key or a series of public keys (numeric codes associated with a certain amount of Bitcoins).
+Instead, a wallet stores a private key—a secure digital code known only to the owner.
+This private key is the ‘connection’ between you, the owner, and a public key, or a series of public keys (numeric codes associated with a certain amount of Bitcoins).

-You can always store Bitcoin on a hardware wallet – a safe and ‘tangible’ solution.
-Manufacturers like Trezor and Ledger offer various models of USB-like devices.
-They come with pre-installed security layers and encryption features.
+A safe solution is to store your Bitcoin on something called a hardware wallet.
+Manufacturers like Trezor and Ledger offer various models of USB-like devices which come with pre-installed security layers and encryption features.

 Keep your private key offline

-One solution to safekeeping your wallet is to take your private key off the grid and keep it in the ‘real world’.
-Simply writing down your private key on a piece of paper will work, while not saving it on any electronic devices.
+You can protect your wallet by taking your private key off the grid and keeping it in the ‘real world’.
+Simply writing down your private key on a piece of paper will work, rather than saving it on any electronic devices.
 Make sure you keep it in a dry place, protected from heat and direct sunlight, to avoid deterioration.

 Most public networks are vulnerable and have security flaws.
 If you have a Bitcoin wallet on your laptop, try using your phone’s hotspot instead and avoid connecting to public networks at all costs when accessing your wallet.

 The best thing is to use only home or well-known networks, where you are certain connections are not being easily exposed to security flaws.